leportella/studies/DataScience/Concepts.md

 into groups (clusters).
 Intuitively, patterns within a valid cluster are more similar to each other than they are to a pattern belonging to a different cluster (Jain et. al, 1999).

+**Fat-tail**: When a histogram has a lot of values far from the mean relative to a Gaussian distribution.
+This corresponds to positive kurtosis.
+On a boxplot, many outliers suggests fat tails or possibly data entry errors, while short whiskers suggest negative kurtosis, at least if the sample size is large.

 **K-mean technique**: The k-means algorithm takes a dataset X of N points as input, together with a parameter K specifying how many clusters to create.
 The output is a set of K cluster centroids and a labeling of X that assigns each of the points in X to a unique cluster.
 All points within a cluster are closer in distance to their centroid than they are to any other centroid.